morphismtech/distributors/README.md

 None of the ideas in this library are particularly original and a lot of related ideas have been explored, in Tom Ellis' [product-profunctors](https://github.com/tomjaguarpaw/product-profunctors) as well as Sjoerd Visscher's [one-liner](https://github.com/sjoerdvisscher/one-liner) and more.
 Such explorations are _not_ limited to Haskell.
 Brandon Williams and Stephen Celis' excellent [swift-parsing](https://github.com/pointfreeco/swift-parsing) was also influenced by invertible parser theory.

 Some optics in this library are [grates](https://r6research.livejournal.com/28050.html), a new kind of optic, discovered by Russel O'Connor and James Deikun; monocles which are studied by Alexandre Garcia de Oliveira, Mauro Jaskelioff, and Ana Cristina Vieira de Melo in [On Structuring Functional Programs with Monoidal Profunctors](https://arxiv.org/abs/2207.00852); and withers, discovered by Chris Penner in [Composable filters using Witherable optics](https://chrispenner.ca/posts/witherable-optics).

+## contributing

+We welcome contributors.
+The [Issues](https://github.com/morphismtech/squeal/issues) page is a good place to communicate.